Frequently Asked Questions

 4.3 Is it possible to complete an electronic version of the annual return?

-An electronic PDF version of the annual return will be able to be downloaded and completed electronically for 2017-18.
+An electronic PDF version of the annual return can be downloaded and completed electronically.
 This can then be printed off, signed, as physical signatures are still required, and returned to the auditor.
 The annual return can be scanned and returned by e-mail.
 Please use post or e-mail, not both.